lbl-srg/funnel/README.md

 cmake --build . --target install   (add `--config Release` on Windows)
 ```

-To run the tests, from `./build` run the following commands
+To run the tests, from `./build` run

 ```
-ctest                               (add `-C Release` on Windows) python ../tests/test_summary.py ../tests
+ctest                               (add `-C Release` on Windows)
 ```

 ## License